Passport to English Logo

 Reading

-How to make a emergency kit
+How to make an emergency kit

 What would you do if you were on the road and had an emergency?
 Would you have what you need in your car?
 You should have a first aid/emergency kit available wherever you are.
 Put together one for your home and car and make sure one is available at work or school.